nathos/serve-bootstrap/README.md

 Learning More
 -------------

-You can learn more about Serve on the GitHub project page:
+You can learn more about Serve on its GitHub project page:

 <http://github.com/jlong/serve>